cypress-io/cypress-documentation/source/api/commands/get.md

 ## Alias

-For a detailed explanation of aliasing, {% url 'read more about aliasing here' variables-and-aliases %}.
+For a detailed explanation of aliasing, {% url 'read more about aliasing here' variables-and-aliases#Aliases %}.

 ***Get the aliased 'todos' elements***